Entropt/LMS-Control-Panel/README.md

    3. Scroll down to "Approved Integrations"
    4. Click "New Access Token"
    5. Copy the generated token

+5. Change `.env` file settings to the url of your selected site.

 ## Running the Application